-The take-home message in this book is that modern societies are really really bad because we don’t feel enough of a sense of community, which is really really important to humans.
+The take-home message in the book Tribe by Junger is that modern societies are really really bad because we don’t feel enough of a sense of community, which is really really important to humans.
 (Surprise!)

 The author illustrates this premise by showing us how happy Native American hunter/gatherer societies were before they were mowed down (and out-bred) by the comparatively more miserable but higher-tech Europeans, by showing us how happy people are in times of catastrophic disasters like wars and earthquakes (Londoners loved the Blitz), and by showing us how miserable our returning veterans are because they don’t feel useful or valued by society.
 (Frankly, neither does an increasing proportion of non-Veterans feel useful or valued.
 That’s what it means to be disenfranchised.)

 I don’t disagree with any of it.
 In fact, I’ve actually read it all before: in Guns, Germs, and Steel by Diamond; in Sapiens by Harari; in Genesis by someone claiming to be Moses; and even in The Feminine Mystique by Friedan, where the emphasis was not on the misery of men, but the misery of women.

 My theory is that the reason this book is so short is because it is only the premise of a much larger work that the author is, apparently, still working on.
 I kept waiting for him to propose solutions, but – spoiler alert – he has none.
 As I read about the utopia of early Native American societies, I thought for a minute that he was going to come out in favor of becoming hunter/gathers again,1 but he didn’t.
 That kept happening to me.
 I kept asking myself: Is he pro-war?
 Is he pro-veteran?
 Anti-veteran?
 Anti-welfare?
 He has no solutions to propose.